-Many, many times, when we've gone through the different trials we've gone through, just studying the Psalms and using those in part with our prayer and study together and it's almost as if those words fit the exact minute-to-minute situation in your life.
-And you get this tremendous feeling, which is the spiritual satisfaction that comes from God's Spirit, from His Word.
+Many, many times, when we've gone through the different trials, just studying the Psalms and using those in part with our prayer and study together, it's almost as if those words fit the exact minute-to-minute situation in your life.
+You get this tremendous feeling, which is the spiritual satisfaction that comes from God's Spirit, from His Word.
 There's nothing magical about the print.
 We can take another book, any book, there's nothing magical about the print.
 But it's what the Words are, and the spiritual meaning of them and how that entering into our mind combined with God's Spirit gives this profiting of God's Spirit.

-"The words that I speak to you, they are spirit and they are life.
+"...The words that I speak to you, they are Spirit and they are Life.
 But there are some of you who do not believe.'
 For Jesus knew from the beginning who were the ones that did not believe, and who would betray Him" (vs 63-64).
 That's really something!

-That Jesus not only knew what was in man, but He also knew what was not in man.
-He had the ability to know instantly whether was someone was for Him or against Him, or loved Him or hated Him.
-That really put a tremendous pressure on Him-had to.
-Part of the pressure of being the Messiah: to know and understand that.
+Jesus not only knew what was in man, but He also knew what was not in man.
+He had the ability to know instantly whether someone was for Him or against Him, loved Him or hated Him.
+That really put a tremendous pressure on Him, part of the pressure of being the Messiah to know and understand that.
 And He knew from the beginning.

-"And He said, 'For this reason, I have said to you, no one can come to Me... [coming to Christ physically, by presence, by command, by desire, by edict] ...unless it has been given to him from My Father.'
+Verse 65: "And He said, 'For this reason, I have said to you, no one can come to Me... [coming to Christ physically, by presence, by command, by desire, by edict] ...unless it has been given to him from My Father.'
 From that time, many of His disciples went back and walked no more with Him.
 Therefore, Jesus said to the twelve, 'Are you also desiring to go away?'
 Then Simon Peter answered Him, 'Lord, to whom shall we go?
-You have the words of eternal life; And we have believed and have known that You are the Christ, the Son of the living God.'....
-[Jesus didn't say, 'Well, bless you Peter, that's wonderful, marvelous.'] ...Jesus answered them, 'Did I not choose you twelve, and one of you is a devil?'" (vs 65-70).
+You have the words of eternal life; and we have believed and have known that You are the Christ, the Son of the living God.'" (vs 65-69).

-(go to the next track)
+Jesus didn't say, 'Well, bless you Peter, that's wonderful, marvelous.'
+Verse 70: "Jesus answered them, 'Did I not choose you twelve, and one of you is a devil?'"

+$(go\ to\ the\ next\ track)$

 That was a big putdown.
 He just said, 'Don't get all excited about that, folks.'
-"Now He spoke of Judas Iscariot, Simon's son; for he was about to betray Him, being one of the twelve" (v 71).
-Then we come to the fall festival season of the Feast of Tabernacles in John 7.
+Verse 71: "Now, He spoke of Judas Iscariot, Simon's son; for he was about to betray Him, being one of the twelve."

+Then we come to the fall festival season of the Feast of Tabernacles.
 The main point I want to emphasize with this, especially this one here, is where Christ is talking about the difference between the spiritual things and physical things.

 John 7:24: "Judge not according to appearance, but judge righteous judgment."
-And that's what He was telling the Jews-judge righteous judgment; make a proper judgment of the situation.
+And that's what He was telling the Jews: "...judge righteous judgment."
+Make a proper judgment of the situation.

-Then we come to v 37, where on the Last Great Day Jesus said: "Now in the last day, the great day of the Feast, Jesus stood and called out, saying, 'If anyone thirsts, let him come to Me and drink....
-[That ties right in with John 6:35] ...
+Then we come to where on the Last Great Day Jesus said, v 37: "Now, in the last day, the great day of the Feast, Jesus stood and called out, saying, 'If anyone thirsts, let him come to Me and drink.... [ties right in with John 6:35] ...
 The one who believes in Me, as the Scripture has said, out of his belly shall flow rivers of living water.'
 But this He spoke concerning the Spirit, which those who believed in Him would soon receive; for the Holy Spirit was not yet given because Jesus was not yet glorified" (vs 37-39).